At a glance

-A Rapid Assessment / Gap Analysis of the energy sector was produced in 2012 and will be updated in early 2016.
+A Rapid Assessment / Gap Analysis of the energy sector was produced in 2012.
 Since December 2015, the country has embarked in the process of developing its national SEforALL Action Agenda and Investment Prospectus with the technical assistance of the SEforALL Africa Hub.

 Stakeholders gathered for a Kick-off Workshop of the national SEforALL country action process from May 4-6, 2016.
 This event marked the launch of the development of the SEforALL Action Agenda and Investment Prospectus.
-The development process is expected to be finalized by mid-2016.
+The development process is expected to be finalised in early 2019.

 SEforALL Focal point